The Practi-CRdM Compression Rate and Depth Monitor is a useful tool for measuring the rate and depth compression of CPR while practicing on a manikin.

 Q: How do I turn on my CRdM?

 A: Touch the face of the monitor and hold until the green light turns to red.
-If the light does not turn to red, then the unit needs to be charged.
+If the light does not turn to a blinking red light, then the unit needs to be charged.

 Q: What is the band made of?